Central Asians in ancient Indian literature: Migrations

-In classical Indian tradition clans of the Shakas, Yavanas, Kambojas, Pahlavas, Paradas and others are also attested to have been coming as invaders and that they were all finally absorbed into the community of Kshatriyas.
+In the classical Indian literature, peoples like Shakas, Yavanas, Kambojas, Pahlavas, Paradas and others are attested to have arrived as invaders, ultimately being assimilated into the Indian society as Kshatriyas.

 Chinese author Ma-twan-lin writes that, "The nomenclature of the early Sakas in India shows an admixture of Scythian, Parthian and Iranian elements.
-In India the Scythians soon adapted themselves to their new environs and began to adopt Indian names and religious beliefs."
+In India, the Scythians soon adapted themselves to their new environs and began to adopt Indian names and religious beliefs."

-Central Asian people in ancient Indian literature
+In Indian literature

-Atharvaveda
+Vedic literature

-Atharvaveda refers to Gandhari, Mujavat and Bahlika from north-west (Central Asia).
-Gandharis were from Gandhara, the Bahlikas are Bactrians, Mujavat (land of Soma) refer to Hindukush–Pamirs (the Kamboja region) and possibly the Muztagh Ata mountain.
+Atharvaveda refers to Gandhari, Mujavat and Bahlika.
+Gandharis were from Gandhara, Mujavat (land of Soma) refers to Hindukush–Pamirs and possibly the Muztagh Ata mountain while Bahlikas were another northwestern people.

 The post-Vedic Atharvaveda-Parisista (Ed Bolling & Negelein) makes first direct reference to the Kambojas (verse 57.2.5).
 It also juxtaposes the Kambojas, Bahlikas and Gandharas.

-Sama Veda

 The Vamsa Brahmana of the Sama Veda refers to Madrakara Shaungayani as the teacher of Aupamanyava Kamboja.
-Sage Shangayani Madrakara, as his name itself shows, and as the scholars have rightly pointed out, belonged to the Madra people.

-Professor Jean Przyluski has shown that Bahlika (Balkh) was an Iranian settlement of the Madras who were known as Bahlika-Uttaramadras i.e. the northern Madras, living in Bahlika or Bactria country.
-These Bahlika Uttara Madras are the Uttara Madras of the Aitareya Brahamana.

 This connection between the Uttara Madras and the Kambojas is said to be natural because they were close neighbours in the north-west.

 Manusmriti

 Manusmriti asserts that the Kambojas, Sakas, Yavanas, Paradas, Pahlavas, etc., had been Kshatriyas of good birth but were gradually degraded to the barbaric status due to their not following the Brahmanas and the Brahmanical code of conduct.

-The Silk road route through which erstwhile Hindu Vedic societies became partially Buddhists as well as the Hindu names and history of these kingdoms lend credence to this idea.
-Furthermore, almost invariably, the royal clans of Central Asia and Northwestern India claimed descent from historical Hindu royalties and royal lines such as Suryavanshi and Chandravanshi.
-Many of these kings and nobilities often claimed direct descent from Lord Rama and Pandavas to strengthen their claim to throne.
+The Silk Road route through which erstwhile Hindu Vedic societies became partially Buddhists as well as the Hindu names and history of these kingdoms lend credence to this idea.
+Furthermore, almost invariably, the royal clans of Central Asia and northwestern India claimed descent from historical Hindu royalties and royal lines such as Suryavanshi and Chandravanshi.
+Many of these kings and nobilities often claimed direct descent from Rama and Pandavas to strengthen their claim to throne.